adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

 Ok, so why should you manage your own investments rather than letting someone else do it?
 They're professionals with years of experience in this field after all, and you might not have that confidence.
 Well, the secret is that next to no one beats the market, and a statistically insignificant number of people (near 0) beat the market for years in a row.
 Honestly with any of the [Bogleheads Lazy Portfolio's](https://www.bogleheads.org/wiki/Lazy_portfolios) put in the right tax efficient locations you'll do better than almost any financial advisor.

+Financial advisors also tend to charge a fee in one of 3 ways:

+**Interest only advisors** charge a fee for meeting them.
+If you chat with one, these are the kind I recommend. **Percent fee based advisors** will charge a percent of the money under management per year - often tiered based on how much you have.
+Usually this'll be between 0.25% and 1.5%.
+This amount is often paid quarterly.
+Some advisors will charge a **percent of transaction**, which may be 1% or so.
+Everytime you change funds, they'd charge this.
+All of these fees are bad, and can seriously add up.

-Financial Advisors need to beat the market in order to make money for their clients.
+Financial advisors need to beat the market in order to make money for their clients.
 Some years they might, but unless your name is Warren Buffett, I'm not going to have enough faith to sign my funds over.

 ## Asset Allocation